content-services/zest/release/docs/PatchedcontainerContainerPullThroughDistribution.md

 `func (o *PatchedcontainerContainerPullThroughDistribution) UnsetRepository()`

 UnsetRepository ensures that no value is present for Repository, not even an explicit nil
+### GetContentGuard

+`func (o *PatchedcontainerContainerPullThroughDistribution) GetContentGuard() string`

+GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.

+### GetContentGuardOk

+`func (o *PatchedcontainerContainerPullThroughDistribution) GetContentGuardOk() (*string, bool)`

+GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetContentGuard

+`func (o *PatchedcontainerContainerPullThroughDistribution) SetContentGuard(v string)`

+SetContentGuard sets ContentGuard field to given value.

+### HasContentGuard

+`func (o *PatchedcontainerContainerPullThroughDistribution) HasContentGuard() bool`

+HasContentGuard returns a boolean if a field has been set.

 ### GetHidden

 `func (o *PatchedcontainerContainerPullThroughDistribution) GetHidden() bool`